-- 10. Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 11.
-Active substance use or dependence including current tobacco use, vaping, marijuana use (unless prescribed by a licensed practitioner), or IV drug use without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
-Serial blood and urine testing may be used to verify abstinence from substances that are of concern; - 12.
-Chronic, non-healing wounds; - 13.
-Significant comorbidities, such as advanced cardiopulmonary, cardiovascular, cerebrovascular, or peripheral vascular disease; - 14.
-Other severe uncontrolled medical condition expected to limit survival after transplant; - C. Request is for one of the following procedures and meets the corresponding criteria: - 1.
+- 9. HIV infection with detectable viral load; - 10.
+Progressive cognitive impairment; - 11.
+Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 12.
+Active substance use or dependence including current tobacco use, vaping, marijuana smoking, (unless prescribed by a licensed practitioner) or IV drug use without convincing evidence of risk reduction behaviors, (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable) such as meaningful and/or long term participation in therapy for substance abuse and/or dependence.
+Serial blood and urine testing may be used to verify abstinence from substances that are of concern; - 13.
+Chronic, non-healing wounds; - 14.
+Significant comorbidities, such as advanced cardiopulmonary, cardiovascular, cerebrovascular, or peripheral vascular disease; - 13.15.
+Other severe uncontrolled medical condition expected to limit survival after transplant; - D.C.
+Request is for one of the following procedures and meets the corresponding criteria: - 1.
 Pancreas Transplant Alone (PTA), meets all: - a.
 Recurrent, severe, and potentially life-threatening metabolic complications that require medical attention, as documented by chart notes, emergency room visits, or hospitalizations, including any of the following: - i.
 Severe hypoglycemia unawareness; - ii.
 Marked hyperglycemia; - iii.
 Recurring severe ketoacidosis; - b.
-Clinical or clinical and emotional problems with exogenous insulin therapy that are so severe as to be incapacitating or consistent failure of insulin-based management to prevent acute complications; - c.
-Has been medically managed by an endocrinologist for at least 12 months; - 2.
+Clinical and or clinical and emotional problems with exogenous insulin therapy that are so severe as to be incapacitating or consistent failure of insulin based management to prevent acute complications; - b.c.
+Has been medically managed by an endocrinologist for at least 12 months; [RJ1] - 2.
 Simultaneous Pancreas Kidney Transplant (SPK), meets all: - a.
-Meets above criteria for PTA; - b.
-End-stage renal disease (ESRD), as defined by both: - i.
+Meets above criteria for PTA - a.b.
+End-stage renal disease (ESRD), as defined by both - i.
 Presence of uremia; - ii.
-Requires dialysis or is expected to require dialysis in the next 12 months; - c.
-Glomerular filtration rate (GFR) \leq 20mL/min (does not have to be the most recent value) or creatinine clearance (CrCl) < 20mL/min; - 3.
+Requires dialysis or is expected to require dialysis in the next 12 months; - b.c.
+Glomerular filtration rate (GFR) \leq 20mL/min (does not have to be the most recent value) rsj210r creatinine clearance (CrCl) \leq 20mL/min; - 3.
 Pancreas After Kidney Transplant (PAK), meets all: - a.
-Meets above criteria for PTA; - b.
-Underwent successful kidney transplant without significant chronic rejection of kidney transplant; - c.
+Meets above criteria for PTA - a.b.
+Underwent successful kidney transplant without significant chronic rejection of kidney transplant; - b.c.
 Stable kidney transplant function, as defined by both: - i.
 Stable creatinine clearance ≥ 30 mL/min; - ii.
-Absence of significant proteinuria. - II.
+Absence of significant proteinuria.

+- II.
 It is the policy of Louisiana Healthcare Connections that autologous islet cell transplants are considered medically necessary as an adjunct procedure to a total or near total pancreatectomy for severe, refractory pancreatitis. - III.
-It is the policy of Louisiana Healthcare Connections that pancreas re-transplantations are considered medically necessary after one failed primary pancreas transplant.

-IV.
-It is the policy of Louisiana Healthcare Connections that current evidence does not support the use of pancreas transplant procedures for any of the following indications:

-- A. Re-transplantations after two or more failed primary pancreas transplantations; - B. Allogeneic islet cell transplantation or xenotransplantation; - C. SPK transplantation for patients with amputation due to peripheral obstructive vascular disease; - D. For the treatment of all other conditions than those specified above.
+It is the policy of Louisiana Healthcare Connections that pancreas re-transplantations are considered medically necessary after one failed primary pancreas transplant. - IV.
+It is the policy of Louisiana Healthcare Connections that current evidence does not support the use of pancreas transplant procedures for any of the following indications: - A. Re-transplantations after two or more failed primary pancreas transplantations; - B. Allogeneic islet cell transplantation or xenotransplantation; - C. SPK transplantation for patients with amputation due to peripheral obstructive vascular disease: - D. For the treatment of all other conditions than those specified above.